GSA/digitalgov.gov/content/posts/2013-05-16-api-release-kit.md

 ---
+url: /2013/05/16/api-release-kit/
 date: 2013-05-16 1:04:03 -0400
-title: 'API Release Kit'
+title: API Release Kit
 summary: 'These are the elements you should include in your federal API release.
 Homepage Each of your public APIs needs a page to serve as a hub to provide access to all information and tools associated with it.
-By using the page’s sidebar, footer, and sub pages, you can directly include or link to each of'
+By using the page&rsquo;s sidebar, footer, and sub pages, you can directly include or link to each of'
-authors: [gray-brooks]
+authors:
+  - gray-brooks
 categories:
   - API
   - Code